 - Capitalism rewards progress by enriching those who are innovative and productive.

-This is a simplistic statement of fact.
-But the kicker is, if you live in a capitalist system you’re very likely to live in a system that will make progress over the long-term.
+Progress is what capitalist economies do in the long-run so this chart should be the baseline expectation for anyone who lives in a capitalist economy.
 Now, your definition of “progress” might not be the same as a capitalists, but that is not the point here.² The point is that being a permanent pessimist in a capitalist financial market is the equivalent of swimming against the tide.
 You are fighting a very powerful long-term trend in which millions of people are waking up every day thinking of ways to prove you wrong.

 Of course, we shouldn’t take this view to an extreme either.
 Being a permabear is particularly dangerous because the high probability trend over the long-term is higher levels of output and profit in a capitalist system.
 But the financial markets are not the economy.
 And the financial markets, being a partial function of human psychology, can do whacky things at times.
 This is why equity portfolio insurance (bonds, options, etc) can be a very smart way to improve the certainty of uncertain future outcomes.
 In other words, tempering your long-term bullish macro bias is a very smart way to operate because it reduces the variance with which the equity market crowd tends to operate.
 But that is a more micro discussion inside of my more macro point.